protontypes/open-sustainable-technology/README.md

 - [ACCESS-NRI Intake Catalog](https://github.com/ACCESS-NRI/access-nri-intake-catalog) - Aims to provide a way for Python users to discover and load data across a broad range of climate data products available on the Australian NCI supercomputer Gadi.
 - [TubeDB](https://github.com/environmentalinformatics-marburg/tubedb) - Efficient and easy to use database for climate station observations.
 Store, check, fill, aggregate, visualize and access your time series data on-demand.
 - [climate-visuals](https://github.com/ed-hawkins/climate-visuals) - These graphics show different aspects of how the climate is changing.
+- [amadeus](https://github.com/NIEHS/amadeus) - A mechanism for data, environments, and user setup for common environmental and climate health datasets in R.

 ### Climate Data Processing and Analysis
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.